eu-digital-identity-wallet/av-app-android-wallet-ui/README.md

 ## Licensing

-Copyright (C) 2025 European Commission, Scytales, T-Systems International GmbH and all other contributors.
+Copyright (c) 2025 European Commission

-This project follows the [REUSE standard for software licensing](https://reuse.software/).
-Each file contains copyright and license information, and license texts can be found in the [./LICENSES](./LICENSES) folder.
-For more information visit https://reuse.software/.
-You can find a guide for developers at https://telekom.github.io/reuse-template/.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the LICENSES folder.
+See the License for the specific language governing permissions and limitations under the License.